Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dragon swords are sold online for 49,000 - 75,000 VND/piece.

-According to doctors, the boy is very lucky because the blow from the long sword did not affect the nasal septum or many other parts of the face such as the eyes, cheekbones, forehead, etc. The family said that the accident happened during recess at school.
+According to doctors, the boy was very lucky because the blow from the long sword did not affect the nasal septum or many other parts of the face such as the eyes, cheekbones, forehead, etc. The family said that the accident happened during recess at school.
 The boy and his friends were playing with a 30 kg long sword, brought to class by a friend.
 The friends were participating in a challenge game "Who is the strongest!" when they broke this 30 kg long sword.

 Most of the children gave up because this dragon sword toy had a bending force of 30kg, while their body weight and health were not suitable.
-It was the turn of a child who was 1m34 tall and weighed 29-30kg to play, slipped from his hand and hit the face of a child standing next to him.
+It was the turn of a child who was 1m34 tall and weighed 29-30kg to play, slipped out of his hand and hit the face of a child standing next to him.
 The teacher and his friends took the child to the school's medical room for first aid.
 After that, the family was called to take the child to the emergency room at E Hospital.

-The child's relatives shared that the children learned about the dragon sword toy when watching clips on tiktok with a challenge game of who can break a 100 kg dragon sword toy...
+The child's relatives shared that the children learned about the dragon sword toy when watching clips on tiktok with a challenge game of who can break a 100 kg dragon sword...
 Even the child also knows the level of danger when in the clip there is also an image of an accident of the player when he was hit in the neck or mouth, causing all his teeth to break...
 But these children still go online to buy "toys" at very cheap prices, from 49,000 VND - 75,000 VND/product, depending on the quality and weight of the dragon sword toy...

 Q.FLOWER